-While on a summer trip to Norway, we decided to bypass the popular “Norway in a Nutshell” train tour from Oslo to Bergen and rent a car for the journey instead.
+While on a summer trip to Norway, we decided to bypass the popular Norway in a Nutshell (NIN) train tour from Oslo to Bergen and rent a car for the journey instead.
 Why, might you ask, would we take a pass on one of the most scenic train rides in the world?
-Well, because we didn’t want a “nutshell” tour.
+Well, because we didn’t want a nutshell tour.
 We wanted more.
-By choosing to drive the distance between Bergen and Oslo instead, we were able to enjoy similar scenery, but bypass the crowds and the “herding” effect of tours that we tend to loathe.
+By choosing to drive the distance between Bergen and Oslo instead, we were able to enjoy similar scenery, but bypass the crowds and the herding effect of tours that we tend to loathe.

-Driving Distance between Oslo and Bergen
+Distance – Driving Oslo to Bergen

-The driving distance between Oslo and Bergen is roughly 500km / 310 miles (depending on your route).
-5 hours might be what you are thinking.
+The driving distance from Oslo to Bergen by car is roughly 500km / 310 miles (depending on your route).
+Five hours might be what you are thinking.
 When driving from Oslo to Bergen, however, you should tack on a few hours for the maximum 80km speed limit, curvy roads, slow drivers and stops to enjoy the incredible scenery and lunch.

-Our Route – Oslo to Bergen by Car
+Our Route – Bergen to Oslo Drive

 Our route was determined by personal choice.
 We wanted to make sure we hit Borgund, home to one of the best preserved stave churches in all of Norway.
 We also decided to skip the Aurland snow road and take the world’s longest tunnel through the mountain instead (Laerdalsrtunnelen is 25km long ! ).

 While we could have taken a fjord boat tour from Flam, we opted instead to drive up the windy road and view Naeroyfjord from the stunning Stegastein Lookout.
 We actually bypassed the town of Flam altogether because it is where all the tour buses tend to stop (a hub of tourist activity).

 *Undredal is quite famous for their “Brunost” – a sweet and soft brown cheese often served on waffles.

-Map of our Driving Route from Oslo to Bergen:
+Driving from Oslo to Bergen Map